Ischi94/palint-origin/README.md

 # Paleoclimate Interaction Origination

 This the R project to the second (potential) publication for PastKey covering paleoclimate interactions and origination probability.

+# Order of scripts

+1. Data_preparation.R